abarbanell-cortexia/image-tagging-docs/index.md

 ## output format

-We will need the output as JSON file if possible (unless you are using our tagging toold which will take care of this automatically).
+We will need the output as JSON file if possible (unless you are using our tagging tool which will take care of this automatically).
 Our sample JSON format is [here](./cortexia-sample.json).

 ## Using the Cortexia tagging tool